muhammedAlySawalhy/Task/README.md

 <h3> <ol>
  <li>follow commands under each folder ,frontend and backend</li>
  <li>this project uses mongodb as db,express js,node js,and react js in frontend</li>
- <li>Admin account is inside .env file in backend ,I know it is a bad securoty practise to upload env file,but:### <li>as I know of lack of your time I have put mongodb credentials and backned is already connected to it and also put admin account</li>
+ <li>Admin account is inside .env file in backend ,I know it is a bad securoty practise to upload env file,but <li>as I know of lack of your time I have put mongodb credentials and backned is already connected to it and also put admin account</li>
  </li>
  </ol>
 </h3>h3>